TL;DR

 Independent Curator Playlists

-Thousands of independent curators manage playlists with genuine followings.
-Reaching out to them directly is one of the most effective independent artist marketing tactics available.
-When reaching out to playlist curators, using professional email templates such as Dropmail can significantly improve response rates.
+Thousands of independent curators run playlists with genuine, niche followings.
+Reaching out directly is one of the highest-ROI tactics available.
+Professional email templates such as Dropmail dramatically improve response rates when pitching at scale.

 TikTok remains the most powerful organic discovery platform for music in 2026.
-But success on TikTok isn’t about going viral — it’s about consistent content that introduces your music to new audiences.
+But success isn’t about going viral — it’s about consistent content that introduces your music to new audiences.

 Effective TikTok Hooks for Musicians